cedadev/jasmin-workshop/exercises/ex05/README.md

 ### Local resources

- * Local SSH client and JASMIN credentials
+ * Local SSH client and JASMIN credentials.

 ### Your task